San Juan School District

 San Juan School District (SJSD) is a school district headquartered in Blanding, Utah, United States.

 The district has twelve schools.
-3,193 students were enrolled.
+As of 2023, 3,017 students were enrolled into the district.

 History

 As of 2017 teachers in communities of the southern part of the school district (the Bluff, Montezuma Creek, and Oljato–Monument Valley areas) tend to have less experience than those in the northern part of the school district (Blanding, La Sal, and Monticello); about 50% of the teachers to the north have 14 or more years of experience while 7% of teachers in the southern communities have that experience.